 Bringing offerings to the god was, therefore, an essential aspect of Mesopotamian religious life.The great majority of offerings came from the king or high-ranking officials, and not only consisted of food or drink, but also statues or precious objects.

 But private individuals could also bring offerings – either to obtain the blessing of the god for the future or to thank him for his protection in the past.
 Private offerings could also be food as well as more or less precious objects.

 Beside the main temple, all cities counted numerous smaller ones, and chapel like sanctuaries: Babylon counted no less than 43 of them.
-These were a sort of secondary dwellings for other divinities, sometimes the members of the main god’s family.
-For instance, the god Nabû, son of Marduk according to the late Babylonian tradition, had a temple in Babylon, where he would live when visiting his father during the New Year ceremonies.
+These were some sort of secondary dwellings for other divinities, sometimes the members of the main god’s family.
+For instance, the god Nabû, son of Marduk according to the late Babylonian tradition, had a temple in Babylon, where he would stay when visiting his father during the New Year ceremonies.